vrapeutic/vrapeutic.github.io/blog/2021-03-17-blazepose-part-2.md

 >**Tip**: If you are willing to understand more about Android Virtual Device aka understanding why we are doing these steps , I highly recommend [this resource .](https://developer.android.com/studio/run/managing-avds)

->To select your System image, you will find that system images are divided into three categories : Recommended , x86 Images, and other images .
-However, let's give a brief definition of system image before choosing one.
+>**To select your System image**, you will find that system images are divided into three categories : **Recommended , x86 Images, and other images.** However, let's give a brief definition of system image before choosing one

 Android system images are just versions of Android that you can run on a computer.
 So if you wanted to test a certain version of Android, you could download and run it on the emulator to see what this Android version is like.
 Or if you wanted to test your app against it to check if your app runs smoothly on it.

-Now the category of system image we will select is "x86 image" , especially we have chosen Nougat with API Level :25, ABI:x86_64 ,and Target Android 7.1.1 .
+Now the category of system image we will select is **"x86 image"**, especially we have chosen **Nougat** with API Level :25, ABI:x86_64 ,and Target Android 7.1.1 .
 It represents Android Open Source Project (AOSP) system image.

 ![i13](/img/Figure-16.jpg)